Ernest W. Mills, Owner/Funeral Director

 Beth Lydick began her involvement in the funeral business at birth, as she is the daughter of Ernie and Betty Mills.
 She graduated from Richmond High School in 1981.
 After graduating from DePauw University in 1985, she married David Lydick and lived in Indianapolis working as a Systems Engineer for EDS for fourteen years.
 Beth, David, and their two sons (Michael and Andrew) returned to Richmond in 2002 to join in the family business and be closer to family.

-Beth is a member of First English Lutheran Church, where she is active in the Bell Choir and has served on Church Council; P.E.O., Chapter AU; and the Woman's Club.
+Beth is a member of First English Lutheran Church, where she has played in the Bell Choir and has served on Church Council; P.E.O., Chapter AU; and the Woman's Club.
 She serves on the Friends Fellowship Community Board of Trustees.
 Beth loves spending time with her family and friends.
 When Michael and Andrew were younger, Beth enjoyed volunteering at their schools, being involved in the Seton Home and School, actively leading the PTO at Test Middle School, and being their biggest fan at their baseball, basketball, and football games.
 She also enjoys walking, cooking, traveling, and attending cultural events.

 David S. Lydick, Owner/Funeral Director